GuillaumeElias/Nutekt-MOSC/README.md

 - Download/clone entire folder and move it under logue-sdk/platform/nutekt-digital
 - run "make" command
 - Use logue-cli tool to upload the created .ntkdigunit file

+## License

+This project is under the BSD license (see LICENSE for more details)